-📆 Your joke writing challenge topic for today is Public Restrooms.
+📆 Your joke writing challenge topic for today is Tech Troubles.

 Cracking the Comedy Code: The Power of Conflict and Subtext in Stand-Up